-WWE Rumors: Bray Wyatt vs. Randy Orton Plans, Finn Balor Return, John Cena
+WWE Rumors: Bray Wyatt Vs. Randy Orton Plans, Finn Balor Return, John Cena

 — WWE (@WWE) February 15, 2017

-New SmackDown Womens Champion Naomi confirmed on Tuesday that she suffered an injury in her title victory over Alexa Bliss at Elimination Chamber on Sunday.
+New SmackDown Women’s Champion Naomi confirmed on Tuesday that she suffered an injury in her title victory over Alexa Bliss at Elimination Chamber on Sunday.
 According to WWE rumors, her injury is legitimate, but it’s unlikely that she will need to take any time off.
 Bliss set up a rematch by demanding Naomi forfeit the title if she is unable to compete by next Tuesday’s SmackDown Live.

 Elsewhere, Tony Nese, a competitor in the WWE cruiserweight division, suffered a foot injury on Raw last week, ruling him out of a five-way elimination number one contender match for the Cruiserweight Championship on last week’s episode of 205 Live.
 WWE rumors suggest that Nese has already recovered and is clear to return to action, and will be booked with a full schedule.